Pallottine Renewal Center is pleased to present another Mind, Body & Spirit program!

 Call: 314-837-7100 for more information / email vincent@pallottine.org

-Instructor: Carol Savage, an artist and owner of Calligraphy for Life’s Celebrations, has been teaching in a wide variety of settings for decades.
+Instructor: Carol Savage, a lettering artist and owner of Calligraphy for Life’s Celebrations, has been teaching in a wide variety of settings for decades.
 Her passion and skill for fine lettering was ignited with the release of The Saint John’s Bible.

 Years of private weekly art classes throughout elementary school introduced Carol to watercolor, pastels, printmaking, pen and ink, charcoal and pencil.
 Sewing became such a beloved activity during her teen years that she had the skills to sew her wedding dress.
 Employment as engraver at a printing company led to earning a Master’s Degree from Webster University.